3 practical ways to deal with divorce stress

 Whatever the cause, these signs are all your body’s way of telling you it’s struggling and you need to listen.
 They won’t go away by themselves.
 The good news is there are steps you can take to lessen the strain on your body.
 Here are three practical ways to deal with divorce stress.

-1. Recognise the causes and get support
+1. Divorce stress: recognise the causes and get support

-So the first thing to do is list all the things that are adding to your stress.Whether it’s worries about children, work responsibilities, perimenopausal symptoms, unreasonable expectations from loved ones, or anything else, get them all down on a list.
+The first thing to do is list everything contributing to your stress.
+Whether it’s worries about children, work responsibilities, perimenopausal symptoms, unreasonable expectations from loved ones, or anything else, get them all down on a list.

 Next, for each of your causes of stress, list things you can do to lighten their impact.
 It can be helpful to sit down with a trusted friend to do this, as they may be able to offer perspectives you hadn’t considered.